syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 {% highlight vbnet %}
 [VB]

-'Open the template document.
+'Opens the template document.

 Dim document As New WordDocument("Template.docx")

-'Remove paragraph which contains only empty fields.
+'Removes paragraph that contains only empty fields.

 document.MailMerge.RemoveEmptyParagraphs = True